Margaret Billingham: Medical career

 In 1966, Billingham started a 2-year postdoctoral researcher at Stanford.
 Originally in cardiopulmonary medicine, she then switched to pathology in 1968.
 By 1988, Billingham was professor in pathology at Stanford.

 She worked closely with Philip Caves at Norman Shumway's cardiac transplantation unit, where they developed the technique for assessing and monitoring acute organ rejection following heart transplant surgery.
 Serial biopsies, taken from transplanted hearts within the recipients, were taken using a newly developed bioptome, percutaneous transvenous endomyocardial biopsy.
 The histological samples were examined in the pathology laboratories for early signs of rejection, allowing early treatment interventions.
 The timing of her work coincided with the excitement in early heart transplant surgery, with Norman Shumway performing the first heart transplant in the United States in 1968.
 She was at Stanford at a time when Stanford was leading cardiac transplantation research on an international platform and when places like Stanford had relatively few leading female scientists.

 The grading system was soon adopted as the standard method for examining rejection and other cardiac diseases.
 Her work led her to be known as 'founder of cardiac transplantation pathology'.
 In addition, she also worked on research into the toxicity of the Adriamycin, a chemotherapy drug.

 In 1972, she became diplomat for the American Board of Pathology.
 She also became a fellow of the Royal College of Pathologists, American College of Cardiology and the American College of Pathology.
 In 1990, she became the first female president of the International Society for Heart and Lung Transplantation (ISHLT).

 Billingham authored more than 500 papers, abstracts and chapters.
-Some recent advances in cardiac pathology, Progress in human pathology, Margaret E. Billingham, July 1979.

 Later life and legacy

 In 1994, three years after being appointed director of women in medicine and medical sciences at Stanford's school of medicine, she retired.
 Together with her husband, they moved to Penn Valley in Northern California.
-Spending time with her family, discovering California and enjoying fishing and gardening, were to become her past times until her death at Sierra Nevada Memorial Hospital, Grass Valley, from kidney cancer in 2009.
+Spending time with her family, discovering California and enjoying fishing and gardening, were to become her pastimes until her death at Sierra Nevada Memorial Hospital, Grass Valley, California, from kidney cancer in 2009.

 Billingham not only devised the scoring system for acute heart transplant rejection based on endomyocardial biopsy samples at Stanford, but worked on getting it accepted internationally.
 This "Billingham criteria" became widely used.